-Amazingly this divine chocolate cake is made without eggs, so if you have an egg allergy this is the recipe for you.
+This egg-free cake tastes simply divine.
+Made with scrumptious cocoa and vanilla flavouring, it uses whipped buttercream and is the perfect recipe for those who might have an egg allergy.
 It’s simple to make and can be used in all sorts of ways.
-You can fill and top it with whipped cream and summer fruits or fill with black cherry jam and buttercream.
-For an easy chocolate filling use a jar of chocolate spread.
+You can fill it and top it with whipped cream and summer fruits or fill it with black cherry jam and buttercream.
+For an easy chocolate filling, use a jar of chocolate spread.
 To make small cakes spoon the mixture into cupcake cases and bake for about 20 mins until just firm to the touch.
 Decorate with a swirl of icing and some cake decoration sprinkles, icing flowers, chopped Flake or mini chocolate eggs for Easter.
+We've got loads more delicious egg-free cakes and bakes right here!

 - 275g self-raising flour